 - What is the optimal balance between sales tactics versus branding initiatives?

 - How should my marketing and media plan look like in terms of optimal spend?

 Previously, these questions have been addressed in different ways by two different set of measurement practices, Marketing Mix Modeling (MMM) and Multi-Touch Attribution (MTA)

-The Shortcomings of previous marketing measurement methods
+The shortcoming of previous methods

 The econometric Marketing Mix Modeling – typically estimating the sales effect of each media category and other factors – is not really suited for today’s marketing landscape.
 It’s too high-level.
 With a whole new swath of digital media publishers, more granularity is called for.

 MMM also hides interdependencies between channels and touchpoints.
 It requires a large data volume.
 And being time-consuming and expensive, it is also quite infrequent in use.